avielmoser/shaat-hatipa/med-app/docs/CLINIC_ONBOARDING_GUIDE.md

 *   **⛔ Hardcoding Labels:** Do NOT write "Drops" or "Eye" in components.
 Use the configured `actionLabel` or generic strings.
 *   **⛔ Engine Edits:** Do NOT add `if (clinic === 'dental')` statements inside `schedule-builder.ts`.
 *   **⛔ Medical Logic in Components:** Do NOT put dosage rules in the UI.
-All dosage rules belong in the `protocols` function in the config.
+All dosage rules belong in the `protocols` object in the config.
 *   **⛔ Bypassing Validation:** Do NOT cast types to `any` to force invalid protocol structures.

 ---